ulfalizer/nesalizer/README.md

 ## Video demonstration ##

-See [this YouTube video](https://www.youtube.com/watch?v=qCQkYrQo9fI) for a demonstration of rewinding.
+See [this video](https://www.youtube.com/watch?v=qCQkYrQo9fI) for a demonstration of rewinding.
 The channel has some other videos as well.

 ## Building ##